Is there a Floquet Lindbladian?

 We consider a two-level system described by a time-periodic Hamiltonian $H(t)$ and a single time-independent jump operator $A$,

 Here $\sigma_x$, $\sigma_z$ and $\sigma_-$ are standard Pauli and lowering operators.
-Using the level splitting $\Delta$ and $\hbar/\Delta$ as units for energy and time (so that henceforth $\Delta=\hbar=1$), the model is characterized by four dimensionless real parameters: the driving strength $E$, frequency $\omega$, and phase $\varphi$, as well as the dissipation strength $\gamma$.
+Using the level splitting $\Delta$ and $\hbar/\Delta$ as units for energy and time (so that henceforth $\Delta=\hbar=1$), the model is characterized by four dimensionless real parameters: the dissipation strength $\gamma$ as well as the driving strength $E$, frequency $\omega$, and phase $\varphi$.